drug-design/course/docs/chapters/structure-activity-relationships-case-studies.md

 #### Analysis of Tarceva Binding to the EGF-R Kinase (3/4)

-Tarceva is an ATP competitive inhibitor of the EGF-R kinase.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='structure-activity-relationships-case-studies/analysis-tarceva-binding-to-egf-r-kinase-34-c21d3236'><i class='fa fa-play' aria-hidden='true'></i></button>Tarceva is an ATP competitive inhibitor of the EGF-R kinase.
 ATP and Tarceva exploit different anchoring interactions; a water molecule makes possible the interaction between the inhibitor and the enzyme.
 *[inhibitor]: Chemical substance that blocks or suppress the activity of a given enzyme.
 *[ee]: stands for "enantiomeric excess".
 A quantity for measuring the optical purity and represents the percentage of the major enantiomer minus the percentage of the minor enantiomer